walmartlabs/static/README.md

     };

 `build` accepts a hash of target file: source file pairs to process.
 If an array of source files is specified each one will be processed individually and concatenated.
+If compiling with handlebars an object may be passed that should be in this format:

+    {
+      file: 'source.hbs.html',
+      context: {
+        key: 'value'
+      }
+    }

+In `source.hbs.html` `{{key}}` would be available.

 ## Example